NFDI4Chem/VibrationalSpectroscopyOntology/src/ontology/README-editors.md

     sh run.sh make prepare_release

-This generates derived files such as vispro.owl and vispro.obo and places them in the top level (../..).
+This generates derived files such as vibso.owl and vibso.obo and places them in the top level (../..).

 Note that the versionIRI value automatically will be added, and will